 Hard-to-reach spots are why so many people hate cleaning bathrooms.
 You have to get into an awkward position just to be able to clean these hidden areas.

-One of the biggest hurdles are toilets.
+One of the biggest hurdles is the toilet.
 Most toilets jut out from the wall, and the space between the tank and the wall is prime real estate for grime and dust to collect.
-These areas are difficult to clean, and can take a long time to deal with.
+These areas are difficult to clean and can take a long time to deal with.

 And, with the higher level of moisture in the bathroom from the sink and shower, it can be a breeding ground for mold.

 To make it easier to clean, consider installing a “wall face” toilet.
 These toilets are built to line all the way up against the wall, leaving no gap between the toilet and the wall in any spot.
 This design eliminates any hard-to-access spots behind the toilet, which can greatly speed up the bathroom cleaning process.